yoyoberenguer/VideoStreamingSocket/README.md

 On the server side:

-1. The Surface to process is halfed in order to limit the quantity of bytes to transfer.
+1. Process Surface is halfed in order to limit the quantity of bytes to transfer.
 2. Server dataframe are encoded with LZ4 algo before being send to the client.

 On the client side: